FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 ---
 [^1]: Paper: [MIDIZ: content based indexing and retrieving MIDI files](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S0104-65001999000300002)
 [^2]: MIDIZ use 2<sup>k</sup>-1 dimensional vectors, usually set k=3.
+[^3]: The notes count up limit is to avoid some song with too many repeat pitches at head, which may delay query.
-[^3]: Usually because of user played error notes in head.
+[^4]: Probably because of user played error notes in head.